 A student talks about his experience in the New Directions for Young Adults Program.
 How the program mentors have helped him enrollment in school, helped him get a job and basically provide ‘round the clock assistance.
 He’s learned how to shop on a budget, how to stay organized, stay well groomed and all the small things that add up to big things.
 He discusses his recent success in his new job as a sales vendor, and how he now sees

 Dr. Drew Rubin, Executive Director of New Directions for Young Adults (NDFYA) interviews NDFYA student Michael Gimson, who talks about his experience with the program.
 He discusses how NDFYA helped him get his first paying job (and how his volunteer work helped him get that job), the NDFYA programs that helped him with his social skills and manners, shopping and nutrition.
-A film about Michael’s life and experience with autism was documented in a feature film, “Dreaming in Autistic
+A film about Michael’s life and experience with autism was documented in a feature film, “Dreaming

 Has your child been in trouble?
 Does that mean they don’t have a place in a transition program like NDFYA?
 It means they do.
 Though NDFYA was started to provide guidance toward independent living for young adults with special needs, we realized there were other young adults who needed help.
 This young woman is one example.
 She came to us directly out of a rehab program.
 At first she struggled to connect with our clinicians.
 The only part of therapy she enjoyed were